guzmonne/dynamodb-graph/README.md

   });
 ```

-As mentioned before, we can add another condition to the query using the `and` condition expression object, which should be constructed just as the `where` object, configured with the `data` key, instead of the type.
-Note that this aditional condition will be applied as a `FilterExpression`, which means, that the condition will be applied after all the items that match the condition on the `type` returns.
+As mentioned before, we can add a filter condition to the query using the `filter` condition object, which should be constructed just as the `where` object.
+Note that this aditional condition will be applied as a `FilterExpression`, which means, that the condition will be applied after all the items that match the condition on the `where` condition object returns.

 ```javascript
 var id = 'Character#2';